1 9 5 7 – 1 9 7 0 (Australia)

 Australian variety show In Melbourne Tonight debuted on GTV9 in 1957 and quickly became a way of life in Melbourne.

-A kind of Antipodean Johnny Carson, Graham Kennedy hosted the five-night-a-week show, even hosting the show from his sickbed when he was ill.
+A kind of Antipodean Johnny Carson, Graham Kennedy hosted the five-night-a-week show (earning $10 a night), even hosting the show from his sickbed when he was ill.
 IMT followed the popular American format with guests, comedians, dancers and banter between Kennedy and his straight-man sidekick, Bert Newton.

 These were the days of on-air advertising spots where the host of the programme would read out a promotional blurb or actually demonstrate a product live on air.
 Most simply got on with it.
 But Graham Kennedy decided the advertorials were something that should get the Kennedy treatment.